MixQG: Neural Question Generation with Mixed Answer Types: Conclusion

 \section{Conclusion}

 In this paper, we present {\modelname}, a question generation model pre-trained on a collection of QA datasets with a mix of answer types.
-We show through experiments that the resulting model is a strong starting point for further fine-tuning which achieves state-of-the-art results on target datasets.
-To facilitate reproducibility and future work, we release our code and the model checkpoints.
+We show through experiments that the resulting model is a strong starting point for further fine-tuning which achieves state-of-the-art results on target datasets in commonly-used similarity metrics as well as our designed human evaluation.
+We release our code and the model checkpoints to facilitate QG research and downstream applications.